nncore.nn

 • max_scale (float, optional) – The maximum value of learnable scale.
 Default: 100.

 • learnable (bool, optional) – Whether the logit scale is learnable.
-Default: True.
+Default: False.

 • loss_weight (float, optional) – Weight of the loss.
 Default: 1.0.